Calculate The Margin Of Safety

 • Challenges: This method doesn't account for future earnings potential, which can be a significant driver of value.
 It's also susceptible to accounting manipulation.

 3. Price-to-Earnings (P/E) Ratio Comparison: This is a simpler approach, comparing a company's P/E ratio to its historical average or to the P/E ratios of its competitors.
 A significantly lower P/E ratio than the average may suggest a margin of safety.
-However, this method alone is insufficient for determining intrinsic value.
+Still, this method alone is insufficient for determining intrinsic value.

 • Challenges: The P/E ratio can be influenced by various factors, making direct comparisons tricky.
 It's crucial to consider industry context and the company's specific circumstances.